 - Pre-approve your clients credit

-- Startups, Turndowns, Bank Exiting and or underperforming banking relationships
+- Startups, Turndowns, Bank Exiting or underperforming Banking Relationships

-- Personal Credit of Owner is not an issue; we look at our Client’s customer’s ability to pay
+- Personal Credit of Owner is not an issue; we look at your customer’s ability to pay

 - Paragon can move Quickly on New Client or High Growth Client Approvals